Note

 A user who is authorized for access PROTECTED items can share such items from their OneDrive in line with both the organization's global OneDrive sharing configuration and the OneDrive sharing configuration applied to their account.

-What if a malicious insider repeatedly attempts to share activities to exfiltrate security classified information?
+What if a malicious insider repeatedly attempts to exfiltrate security classified information?

 A motivated malicious insider is likely to perform numerous attempts to circumnavigate data security controls presented in this article.
-Microsoft's Insider Risk Management (IRM) capability is used to determine a user's risk profile based on their activity.
-IRM allows security teams to monitor for suspicious sequences of users, such as:
+Microsoft's Insider Risk Management capability is used to determine a user's risk level based on their activity.
+Insider Risk Management allows security teams to monitor for suspicious activity sequences, such as:

-- Downloading information from Microsoft 365 locations with certain labels applied and then copying them to USB.
+- Downloading information from Microsoft 365 locations and then copying them to USB.

-- Lowering or removing a label and then sharing it with an external user.
+- Lowering or removal of the sensitivity label applied to an item and then sharing it with an external user.

 Preventing the upload of security classified items to unmanaged locations

 Defender for Cloud Apps policies are configured within the Microsoft 365 Defender console under the Cloud apps > Policies menu.
 Administrators can create a policies targeting files with PROTECTED labels and preventing them from being shared with unapproved domains.
-This configuration aligns with PSPF Policy 9 Requirement 1, which states that security classified items should only be shared with formally approved organizations.
+This configuration aligns with PSPF 2024 Requirement 77, which states that security classified items should only be shared with formally approved organizations:

 For more information on integrations between Defender for Cloud Apps and Microsoft Purview Information Protection, see Microsoft Purview Information Protection integration.

-Prevent download or printing of security classified items
+Prevent copying or printing of security classified items

 - A user copies a PROTECTED item to an unencrypted USB drive, which is then lost or stolen.